Abdelghani Bousta: 1973: 3 March and life in hiding

-The March 1973 events, which were mainly organised by Mohamed Basri, forced him into hiding and then exile.
+The March 1973 events, which were mainly organized by Mohamed Basri, forced him into hiding and then exile.
 At the beginning of 1973, after the two military coups in 1971 and 1972, there was a period of armed actions against national establishments in some towns and countries in Morocco.

 At the beginning of March 1973, some UNFP activists crossed the border between Algeria and Morocco and reach the Atlas to carry out substantial armed action against the Moroccan regime.
 They were surrounded on 3 March 1973 by the police.
 Several of them, including Mahmoud Bennouna, Assekour Mohamed and Brahim Tizniti, were killed.
 Other activists risked their lives trying to reach Algeria.

 After the events, many activists were arrested and eight were sentenced to death and executed on 1 November 1973, the day of Eid al-Adha.
 They were: Omar Dahkoun, Abdellah Ben Mohamed, Aît Lahcen, Barou M'Barek, Bouchakouk Mohamed, Hassan Idrissi, Moha Nait Berri and Taghjite Lahcen.

 From May 1973 to September 1974, Abdelghani Bousta lived in hiding.
 During this time, he realised the mistakes made when the March 1973 events were organised.
-In 1975, he wrote a critical analysis of UNFP on behalf of the Option Révolutionnaire (Revolutionary option) movement, harshly criticising the events and the leaders: “[…] the March 1973 events helped shed light on the internal contradictions of the Party and show the true nature of its leaders: putschist and adventurous leaders who did not see any problem in sacrificing dozens of activists in a hazardous battle.”
+In 1975, he wrote a critical analysis of UNFP on behalf of the Option Révolutionnaire (Revolutionary option) movement, harshly criticising the events and the leaders: “[...] the March 1973 events helped shed light on the internal contradictions of the Party and show the true nature of its leaders: putschist and adventurous leaders who did not see any problem in sacrificing dozens of activists in a hazardous battle.”